pantata/SlicerFy/README.md

    - Detection of jams, breaks and filament runout
    - Improved routine for automatic print recovery after power outages or errors

+**Changes from the original version:**
+- localization (cs, de, en, es, fr, it, pt, ru, tr)
+- Prusaslicer support
+- added Telegram notifications
+- printer modification moved to its own file.
+If you want to use it, add [include plugins/bambufy/printer_modification.cfg] to user.cfg

 ## Bambu Studio
 <img width="812" width="1436" height="799" alt="image" src="https://github.com/user-attachments/assets/1d6a9e77-8b35-4d04-96d4-d92022a3500b" />